Kirsten-T/SentimentAnalysis_GENOME/README.md

 - **What the crowd amplified.** Raw emotion share vs upvote-weighted share, per emotion.
 - **Valence distribution.** A histogram of per-comment valence on the −1…+1 scale.
-- **GENOME view.** The event-level analysis, visualised: one bubble per event with x = coded intensity, y = public mean valence, bubble size = upvote engagement, and colour = category.
-A diagonal marks where public tone equals the coded intensity, so the reaction gap reads off as distance from the line.
 - **Representative comments.** The highest-confidence comment per emotion, keeping the numbers tied to real text.
 ---